-Forwarders consume data in the same way as any other Splunk instance.
-They can handle exactly the same types of data as a Splunk indexer.
+Forwarders consume data in the same way as any other Splunk Enterprise instance.
+They can handle exactly the same types of data as an indexer.
 The difference is that they usually do not index the data themselves.
-Instead, they just get the data and send it on to a central Splunk indexer, which does the indexing and searching.
+Instead, they just get the data and send it on to a central indexer, which does the indexing and searching.
 A single indexer can index data coming from many forwarders.
 For detailed information on forwarders, see the Fowarding Data manual.

 How to configure forwarder inputs